btoheeb1/dala-dock/README.md

   generated from those SMILES with RDKit at run time.
 - RCSB PDB and PubChem data are freely available for research and education.

----

-## Caveats to teach
-- Empirical scoring → **trends are more trustworthy than absolute kcal/mol**.
-- Docking predicts **binding**, not antibiotic efficacy (binding is necessary, not sufficient).
-- Vina and AutoDock-GPU use different scoring functions — compare rankings within one engine.
-- Automatic pocket detection can pick the wrong cavity — always sanity-check the box.